jackthehash/rock-paper-scissors/README.md

-It's a project about rock paper scissors in console in javascript.
+It's a project about rock paper scissors in javascript.